Synonyms: USH1

 Usher 1F Collaborative

-Usher 1F Collaborative is a 501c3 nonprofit foundation whose mission is to fund medical research to find an effective treatment to save or restore the vision of those with Usher Syndrome type 1F.
+Usher syndrome is the leading cause of inherited deaf-blindness.
+Mission: The purpose of Usher 1F Collaborative is to fund medical research to find an effective treatment to save or restore the vision of those with Usher Syndrome type 1F.

 Usher Syndrome Coalition